 Jesus did many other things as well.
 If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written.
 John 21:25

-format to learn biblical truths we can apply in our daily lives.
-It
+This study provides a format to learn biblical truths we can apply in our daily lives.

 The idea is to share insights, explore the Gospel of John together, and benefit from group discussion of biblical principles.
 Some questions are designed to prompt you to analyze the facts regarding what's actually written.
-Others will guide you to discover a deeper meaning or context of the passage, or help you to discover a life lesson from the biblical principles we're studying.
+Others will guide you to discover a deeper meaning, study the context of the passage, or help you to discover a life lesson from the biblical principles we're studying.

 Chapter One - Chapter One contains what has often been called the most beautiful passage in Scripture - the first 18 verses.
 Meet Jesus' famous cousin who appears in this chapter and proclaims Jesus as the Lamb of God who takes away the sins of the world.